linepogl/impartial-pipes/doc/Mapping/p_flat_map.md

 ## p_flat_map

-Partial function to map the values of an iterable using a projection to an iterable callable, flattening the result.
+Returns a partial function that gets the values of an iterable using a projection to an iterable callable, flattening the result.

 ### Syntax